rcsgrv/EclipseSoftwareHelpDesk/README.md

 $env:PYTHONPATH = "."
 pytest -v

-This will discover and run all tests in the `tests` directory and provide a detailed report of the results.
+This will discover and run all tests in the `tests/` directory and provide a detailed report of the results.

 ### Manual Testing